Ziad Jarrah: In the United States

 (tourist/business) visa in Berlin.
-On June 27, 2000, he went to the US for the first time, arriving at Newark International Airport.
+On 27 June 2000, he went to the US for the first time, arriving at Newark International Airport.
 He then traveled to Florida together with al-Shehhi and Atta, where the three men enrolled full-time at Huffman Aviation, in Venice.
 Jarrah did not apply for a change in his status, from a tourist visa to a student visa, thus violating his immigration status.

-Jarrah was enrolled in flight school for six months, from June 2000 to January 15, 2001.
+Jarrah was enrolled in flight school for six months, from June 2000 to 15 January 2001.
 At the flight school, many of his classmates remember him fondly, describing him as kind and trustworthy, and remember him drinking beer occasionally.
-Jarrah was unique among the hijackers in that he did not live with any other hijackers, but rather lived with a German student named Thorsten Biermann.
+Jarrah was unique among the hijackers in that he did not live with any other hijackers, but rather with a German student named Thorsten Biermann.
 Biermann did not observe Jarrah acting particularly religiously or overtly politically.
-Jarrah occasionally flew back to Germany to visit Aysel Şengün, his Turkish-German girlfriend, and called or e-mailed her nearly every day.
+Jarrah occasionally flew back to Germany to visit Şengün, and called or e-mailed her nearly every day.

-Rudi Dekkers, a Dutchman and the flight instructor of Huffman Aviation (which is now out of business), was interviewed after the attacks in 2001 by authorities.
-According to Dekkers, both Jarrah and Al-Shehhi were good students, unlike Atta, who misbehaved and refused to follow instructions.
+Rudi Dekkers, a Dutchman and the flight instructor of Huffman Aviation, was interviewed after the attacks in 2001 by authorities.
+According to Dekkers, both Jarrah and al-Shehhi were good students, unlike Atta, who misbehaved and refused to follow instructions.
 Dekkers told Atta that he was going to kick him out of the school if his behavior did not change, and as a response, Atta's behavior began to improve.
-Dekkers also said that he went with Al-Shehhi and Jarrah to a bar in Sarasota, Florida named Shamrock Pub after one of their flight lessons.
+Dekkers also said that he went with al-Shehhi and Jarrah to a bar in Sarasota, Florida named Shamrock Pub after one of their flight lessons.
 At the bar, they talked to Dekkers about their plans after getting their pilot licenses, and Jarrah said to Dekkers "I got a job lined up and we are planning to become pilots."

 Jarrah had obtained his license to fly small aircraft in August 2000, and began training to fly large jets later that year.
 He flew to Beirut to visit his family, and then to Germany to visit his girlfriend, Şengün.
 He brought her back to the United States for a ten-day visit, and she even attended a flight school session with him.
 In late January 2001, he again flew to Beirut to visit his father, who was ill, and then to Germany to visit his girlfriend.
 He returned to the United States once again in late February.
 His behavior was markedly different from the other hijackers, who broke off all familial and romantic relations.